 Q 2.
 Will all traders necessarily have to register under GST?

-Q3.
+Q 3.
 Are monthly returns required to be filed by a trader not opting to pay tax under the composition scheme?

 Ans.
 Traders not opting to pay tax under composition scheme need to file returns on a monthly basis.
 Form GSTR-1 is to be filled for outward supplies made by the trader (made in the month for which return is being filed) by the 10th of the next month.
-Other parts of the return Form GSTR-2 and Form GSTR-3 are auto-populated and only needs to be verified and submitted by the 15th and the 20th of the next month respectively.
+Other parts of the return Form GSTR-2 and Form GSTR-3 are auto populated and only needs to be verified and submitted by the 15th and the 20th of the next month respectively.

 Q 4.
 What is the basic information that needs to be furnished in Form GSTR-1?

 Ans.
 The details to be entered in the return of outward supplies Form GSTR-1, made by the trader depends upon the nature of supplies made.
 The provisions are as follows:

-i) Intra-State supplies to consumers (B2C supplies) – tax-rate wise summary;
+i) intra-State supplies to consumers (B2C supplies) – tax-rate wise summary;

-iv) Supplies to resellers (B2B) – specified invoice-wise details.
+iv) supplies to resellers (B2B) – specified invoice wise details.